bucsspring2024/final-project-alpha/README.md

 ### Classes

-- << You should have a list of each of your classes with a description >>
+-

     Controller:
+        The Controller class is responsible for the main looping of the game and to control the menu.
+This class defines when the game state is in menu or game.
+If the game state is menu, this class will draw a menu that allows the user to continue the game or stop the game.
+When the game state is in game, this class updates the events and class on other classes to handle events based on the game events.
 -

     Initialize:
         The Initialize class creates the screen and the objects on the screen such as the scoreboard, the wheel, and the player icon.
-This class also controls the score count when the user clicks on
+This class also controls the score count when the user clicks on the roll circle.
+At specific score counts, this class will call on the game class to perform functions.
+After the game class changes the game state to game, the Initialize class will continue the game and continuously redrawing the screen so that the game functions properly.
 -

     Game: